Skip to content

 Enjoy a sunset on the shore of Lake Pend Oreille.
 Photo credit: Sara Sheehy.

 An hour north of Coeur d’Alene lies Sandpoint, a quaint resort town on Lake Pend Oreille.
-Stop in at Baxters On Cedar for a gastropub lunch, then stroll through the charming downtown before driving 12 miles north of town to Schweitzer Mountain Resort.
-While the lifts won’t be running, Schweitzer offers stunning views of the valley below, and the hiking trails are open until the snow falls.
+Stop in at Baxter’s On Cedar for a gastropub lunch, then stroll through the charming downtown before driving 12 miles north of town to Schweitzer.
+While the lifts won’t be running, Schweitzer offers stunning views of the valley below and the hiking trails are open until the snow falls.

-From Sandpoint, it’s time to draw your weekend to a close and head home.
+From Sandpoint, it’s time to draw your epic fall weekend getaway to a close and head home.

 Looking for other road trips in Idaho?
-Check out all of Idaho’s Scenic, Historic, and Back Country Byways, and A Travel Guide to the Ultimate Idaho Road Trip.
+Check out all of the adventures that await in the Idaho Scenic Byways brochure.

 Published on October 20, 2020